Bangladesh

 Employers are required to withhold income tax from employees and make payments on a Pay-As-You-Earn (PAYE) basis, and the tax year runs from July 1 to June 30.

-Paid leave runs on an accrual basis: most workers earn one day for every 18 worked, but as with many other employment arrangements in Bangladesh, rates vary by industry: for example, workers on tea plantations earn one day for every 22 worked.
+Paid leave entitlement is one day for every 18 days worked, but as with many other employment arrangements in Bangladesh, rates vary by industry: for example, workers on tea plantations earn one day for every 22 days worked, but newspaper workers get one day per 11 days worked.
+On top of this, employees can also take up to ten days of paid ‘casual leave’ each year, to cover urgent personal issues.

-Although Bangladesh has 22 days of national holidays each year, employees are only entitled to take 11 of them off as paid holiday, and it is the employer’s choice as to which ones.
-However, employees who are then required to work on one of their designated holiday days must be compensated by two additional days off at another time.
+Although Bangladesh has approximately 22 days of national holidays each year, employees are only entitled to take 11 of them off as paid holiday, and it is the employer’s choice as to which ones.
+However, employees who are required to work on a public holiday must be compensated by two additional days off at another time.

-Maternity leave entitlement is 16 weeks on full pay, eight weeks either side of the birth, as long as they have at least six months of service with their current employer.
-There is no entitlement to paternity leave at the time of writing, although the Bangladeshi government has discussed introducing it, and there are now a number of companies that voluntarily offer it as a contractual employee benefit.
-There is no further provision for parental leave.
+Maternity leave entitlement is 16 weeks on full pay, eight weeks either side of the birth, as long as they have at least six months of service.
+Employers are required to cover these payments.
+There are no other paternity or parental leave requirements, although some businesses offer paternity leave as an additional employee benefit.

 Scroll to Top